The Most Overlooked Support for 2e/Gifted Students: Acceleration

 • Access learning sideways.
 MIT often talks about students who gain admissions by applying “sideways”, as in not following a traditional academic path but instead through a high-interest path.
 Let your student follow their interests as deep and as far as they can.
 They will learn an incredible amount of academic-adjacent topics.
 Let your child take a camp, join a citizen science project, find a mentor, write a book, whatever it is that lights their fire.
 We are big believers in strength-based learning - seriously, you can read about it here, here, or here.
 Even those learners who thrive in academic settings can gain a better and deeper understanding of their subject through project-based, or strength-based learning opportunities.

-Remember that accelerated 2e students still need support for their challenge areas, so it is important to find a place or class that really allows the strengths to shine.
-Sometimes those supports can seem wildly asynchronous from their strengths, but that is the nature of a spikey, 2e profile and should never be used to deny a child access to their strength areas.
+Sometimes those supports can seem wildly asynchronous from their strengths, but that is the nature of spikey, 2e and gifted profiles, and should never be used to deny a child access to their strength areas.

-What ways have you provided accelerated learning to your 2e learner?
-Let us know in the comments below!
+In what ways have you provided accelerated learning to your 2e learner?

 Previous